To answer ‘what now’, companies are asking ‘what next’

 (Continued) spread of the virus

 Firstly, the spread (impact) of COVID-19.
-I’m not an epidemiologist (my standard opening line at the moment), and the data we have is flawed, but there are a couple of facts we know to be true.
+I’m not an expert and the data we have is flawed, but there are a couple of facts we know to be true.

 It is a singular virus, but its impact varies.
 It varies for two reasons: actual differences in the spread and fatality of the virus; and data inconsistencies.